kojiro5150/phdss-instructions/ethics.md

 **Context Translation** next.

 **Context Translation**
+SINGLE INSTANCE ONLY — you are now writing Context Translation.
+This heading must not appear again anywhere in your output.
+Do not write **Context Translation** a second time.

 Write this section exactly once as a single unbroken block.
 Do not pause mid-section and re-open this heading.
-This section appears exactly once.

 Translate your influence and interference risk analysis into implications appropriate for the population, platform environment, and institutional trust